kamranalisays/backend-expressjs-nodejs-general-code/README.md

-# Fully Customizable
+# Fully Customizable and Extendable
-You have the backend code , You can customize it according to your needs.
+You have the backend code , You can extend it according to your needs.

 # Tech Stack - Backend
 1) ExpressJS
 2) NodeJS
 3) MongoDB
 4) Javascript Backend

-# Packages
-1) npm init -y
-2) npm i express
-3) npm i colors
-4) npm i nodemon
-5) npm i dotenv
-6) npm i morgan
-7) npm i mongoose
-8) npm i bcrypt
-9) npm i jsonwebtoken

 # Project Structure